About Entro & Ectropion Eyelid

 No one likes to see a loved one in pain.
 Our doctors at Vance Thompson Vision are no different.
 When patients come into our office presenting painful, inflamed eyelids, it is our natural instinct to want to help ease the discomfort.

 Entropion and ectropion eyelid disorders can become extremely bothersome and deteriorate the health of the eyes.
 When the eyelids curl inward or outward, this can provoke inflammation to the surface of the eye and cause extreme pain.
-Fortunately, we have an experienced board-certified ophthalmologist surgeon, Dr. Alison Tendler, whom you can consult with and who specializes in oculoplastic procedures to relieve your symptoms.
-In a timely manner, she can address either entropion or ectropion conditions often caused by aging skin or trauma to the eye in our Sioux Falls, SD facility.
+Fortunately, we have experienced ophthalmologist surgeons, whom you can consult with and who specializes in oculoplastic procedures to relieve your symptoms.
+In a timely manner, we can address either entropion or ectropion conditions often caused by aging skin or trauma to the eye in our Sioux Falls, SD facility.

 Entropion is a lower eyelid condition where the eyelid turns inward toward the surface of the eye, causing the eyelashes and lid to rub against the eye.
 The most common complications of this condition are a stinging sensation within the eye and lid, moderate to severe tear production, and chronic red eyes.

 Ectropion is an eyelid condition where the lower eyelid turns outward, revealing too much of the eye and delicate tissue within the lid.
 The symptoms of an ectropion eyelid are a continual burning sensation at the exposure site, excessive tear production, and reddening of the eye.

 "Vance Thompson Vision successfully performed cataract surgery with replacement lenses.
 I am totally gobsmacked with the brilliant results and would not hesitate recommending Dr Baartman's skillful artistry and expertise to one and all."- P.S. / Facebook / Jun 16, 2019